rebordao/amigo/README.md

 - if a team member sends more than one reply, only the last one is considered;
 - needs to be sent from the same email address where it was received;
 - empty lines and lines starting with > are ignored.
+- signatures need to be removed to avoid being included in the digest.

 ## Setup